Flash powder

-Flash powder is a pyrotechnic composition, a mixture of an oxidizer and a metallic fuel, which burns quickly (deflagrates) and produces a loud noise, regardless of confinement in some formulations.
-It is widely used in theatrical and display pyrotechnics and consumer fireworks (namely firecrackers, professional salutes, and formerly in banned items such as cherry bombs and M-80s) and was once used for flashes in photography.
+Flash powder is a highly energetic and explosive pyrotechnic composition, a mixture of an oxidizer and a metallic fuel, which burns quickly (deflagrates) and produces a loud noise, regardless of confinement in some formulations.
+It is widely used in theatrical and display pyrotechnics and consumer fireworks, and was once used for flash photography.

 Examples of theatrical binary flash powders.
 Note the shared oxidizer (A) powder for some types of fuels (B).

 Different varieties of flash powder are made from different compositions; most common are potassium perchlorate and aluminium powder.
 Early formulations used potassium chlorate instead of potassium perchlorate.

 Flash powder compositions are also used in military pyrotechnics when production of large amount of noise or light is required, e.g., stun grenades, battle simulator devices, and photoflash bombs.

 History

 Lycopodium powder is a yellow-tan dust-like powder historically used as a flash powder.
 Today, the principal use of the powder is to create flashes or flames that are large and impressive but relatively easy to manage safely in magic acts and for cinema and theatrical special effects.

-In more recent times, the development and dissemination of modern flash powder formulations have been influenced by online pyrotechnic communities.
-One of the most well-known recipes for flash powder, particularly among amateur enthusiasts, was popularized by an anonymous internet user under the moniker "AegisH8".
-This individual shared detailed information on specific ratios and preparation techniques that became widely adopted in hobbyist circles.